Azure Kubernetes Service

 Storage volume support

-To support application workloads, you can mount storage volumes for persistent data.
-Both static and dynamic volumes can be used.
-Depending on how many connected pods are to share the storage, you can use storage backed by either Azure Disks for single pod access, or Azure Files for multiple concurrent pod access.
+To support application workloads, you can mount static or dynamic storage volumes for persistent data.
+Depending on the number of connected pods expected to share the storage volumes, you can use storage backed by either:

 For more information, see Storage options for applications in AKS.